velvetroom/clean-architecture/README.md

 }
 ```

-- viewModel: The object defining how the view should look and what content to display.
+- `viewModel` The object defining how the view should look and what content to display.
 Presenter edits ViewModel and View gets notifified of a change, then View can update the change accordingly for the user.
-- interactor: Presenter is the owner of the interactor.
+- `interactor` Presenter is the owner of the interactor.
-- required init: Initialize any property if needed.
+- `required init` Initialize any property if needed.

 ### View